 From a family law perspective, where there is no legal documentation, joint assets acquired during the marriage are combined and split between the parties upon divorce as they form part of the “matrimonial pot”.
-For couples that have taken an equal role in a business’ operations, this may be fair.
+This may be fair for couples with equal roles in a business’s operations.
 But for others, where one person has contributed more than the other, this can be a bitter pill to swallow.

-It is important to point out that for completeness, a pre-nuptial agreement that reflects the partnership or shareholders’ agreement is also advisable.
-In the absence of a pre-nup, or where a pre-nup lays out an alternative set of plans, any business contracts might be overridden by the family courts.
+It is important to point out that a pre-nuptial agreement that reflects the partnership or shareholders’ agreement is also advisable for completeness.
+In the absence of a prenup, or where a prenup lays out an alternative set of plans, the family courts might override any business contracts.

-Keeping your paperwork up to date and your accounts in order are advisable in any event.
-But in the case of business owning spouses/civil partners separating, paperwork can provide vital evidence that can be used to support your case.
-For example, one partner may have supplied the majority of the initial capital to set up the business, or perhaps injected cash at various stages.
-But without documentation to show this, it can be hard to prove and therefore the chance of recovering your investment is low.
+Keeping your paperwork up to date and your accounts in order is advisable in any event.
+But in the case of business-owning spouses/civil partners separating, paperwork can provide vital evidence that can be used to support your case.
+For example, one partner may have supplied most of the initial capital to set up the business or perhaps injected cash at various stages.
+But without documentation to show this, it can be hard to prove, and therefore the chance of recovering your investment is low.

 The future of the business

-Every business is different and factors including the presence of other Directors or staff, and how involved the married couple/civil partners are in the day to day running of the business, will likely determine the long-term future of the company.
+Every business is different, and factors, including the presence of other Directors or staff and how involved the married couple/civil partners are in the day-to-day running of the business, will likely determine the company’s long-term future.
 In general, there are three potential outcomes: